CumulusNetworks/docs/content/nvidia-air/Custom-Topology.md

     "spine01":"eth2" -- "leaf02":"eth2"
 }
 ```

 The following sections provide examples for common DOT file customizations.

 #### Operating System

-You can set the OS of the node with the `os` option:
+You can set the operating syatem of the node with the `os` option:

 ```
 "server" [os="cumulus-vx-5.10.1"]
 ```